-Note: Plant will be delivered with flowers / spikes / buds
+Note: Plant will be delivered without flowers / spikes / buds

 Water: Vanda is a "monopodial" orchid, which means that it grows from a single stem.
 Hence, this plant has a lower tolerance for drought.
 Water them in the morning when the media is dry.
 Ensure there is moisture in the air (misting or ground watering) and keep them from drying up.
 Water them till the roots turn from white to green.

 Light: These orchids require a lot of light.
 The amount of light a Vanda orchid requires depends mostly on the species and the type of leaves the plant has.
 Vandas can have three types of leaves.

 Terete leaves: these are rounded leaves that retain water and are nearly tubular in shape.